henrymanley/twitternetworkanalysis/README.md

 ```
 ### Populates Matrix B with frequency of words
 ```
-*III
+local y = 1
-*counts frequency of words defined in (I) and populations nxn matrix local y = 1 foreach i of local varList {
+foreach i of local varList {
 	local x = 1